jkm/ddl/README.md

 Posix systems (Linux, Mac OSX, FreeBSD, etc.)
 ---------------------------------------------

-    $ dmd path/to/ddl.d /path/to/libdl.a -L-ldl your_module.d
+    $ dmd path/to/ddl.d -L-ldl your_module.d

-Note, that libdl must be linked statically and dynamically.
+Note, that libdl must be also linked dynamically.
+It is linked already statically using pragma(lib, "dl").

 Windows
 -------